MEDIA-HAPPI-AI/public/voice-guidelines.md

 <p>Not like this:</p>

 <pre>
-Our platform enables users to leverage powerful tools.
+Our platform enables users to leverage advanced tools
 </pre>

 <ul>